-Colette Nichol is an actor, writer, video maker and entrepreneur, passionate about the process of creation and the sharing of transformative stories.
-After having spent four and a half years living in South America, becoming fluent in Spanish, teaching English, and working on her first solo show, Colette returned to Canada in 2012.
+Colette Nichol is an actor, writer, micro filmmaker, producer, and entrepreneur, passionate about the process of creation and the sharing of transformative stories.
+After having spent five years living in South America, becoming fluent in Spanish, teaching English, and working on her first solo show, Colette returned to Canada in 2012.

-Colette's first solo show, Unimportant Criminal, toured across Canada for the 2009 Fringe, running for 31 performances and hitting up five cities on its east to west journey.
+Unimportant Criminal, Colette's first solo show, toured across Canada during the 2009 Fringe, running for 31 performances and hitting up five cities on its east to west journey.
+More recently, Colette co-founded the independent theatre company Offside Theatre with Dimitri Vantis, successfully mounting their first show, Den of Thieves by Stephen Adly Guirgis at Studio 16 in the fall of 2017.

-Moving between Vancouver, Toronto, and Quito, Ecuador, over the past ten years Colette has pursued the study of various forms and techniques of acting ranging from the corporeal mime of Etienne Decroux, to Pochenko clown, Meisner, "the Method", Shakespearean acting, and musical theatre.
+Moving between Vancouver; Toronto; and Quito, Ecuador, over the past twelve years Colette has engaged in the study of various forms and techniques of acting ranging from the corporeal mime of Etienne Decroux, to Pochenko clown, Meisner, the Method, and Musical Theatre.

 "With an entirely bare stage behind her, Nichol creates complicated scenarios using just her body, and her grace and sensibility in her movements is quite impressive.
 As the story delves into her family history, her character goes beyond the stereotype of the vain, narcissistic actress and delivers some surprising sentiments and thoughts on existence."